Spring is the season of new life, and the perfect time for an amazing animal encounter!

-Join a thrilling, expert-guided whale-watching tour with Whale Watch Western Australia and Whale Watching Perth by Rottnest Fast Ferries, Rottnest Express to get close to these frolicking gentle giants.
+Join a thrilling, expert-guided whale-watching tour with Whale Watch Western Australia, Whale Watching Perth by Rottnest Fast Ferries, or Rottnest Express to get close to these frolicking gentle giants.

 Rottnest Island’s off-shore location makes it a perfect spot for whale-watching.
 Rottnest Express's 90-minute Adventure Boat Tour allow you to get up close to the island’s most majestic visitor, and enjoy the beauty of Rottnest and whales all in one day (keep an eye out for Rottnest’s colony of adorable New Zealand fur seals, too!).

 Want to know more?
 Check out our guide to Whale Watching in Perth.